hexagontk/hexagon/contributing.md

 * New features should be discussed within an issue in the issue tracker before actual coding.

 * For code, file names, tags and branches use either camel case or snake case only.
-Ie: avoid `-` in file names if it is possible.
+Ie: avoid `-` or `.` in file names if it is possible.

 * For a Pull Request to be accepted:
+  - The PR should have a meaningful title.
+  - If the PR refers to an issue, it should be referenced with the Github format (*#ID*).
   - It should be done to the `develop` branch.
   - The code has to pass all PR checks.
   - All public methods and field must be documented using [Dokka](https://github.com/Kotlin/dokka).